superman108/Housing-Market-Forecast/README.md

 <br>

-Heatmap is a helpful tool to graphically represent the collinearity between features and select the features for the model.
-Figure 11 shows heatmap of the numerical features vs the target variable (SalePrice).
+Heatmap is a helpful tool to graphically represent the collinearity between features.
+Figure 11 shows the heatmap of the numerical features vs the target variable (SalePrice).
 The selected features have a Pearson correlation coefficient of 0.18 to 0.90 against the SalePrice variable.
 Figure 12 uses the Regplot function in Seaborn to show a linear regression model fit for the selected features vs. the SalePrice target.

 <table><tr>